 1. Get Rid of Excess Moisture

-Preventive Pest says that one of the main reasons why scorpions enter your bedroom is to look for water.
+Precision Pest Control says that one of the main reasons why scorpions enter your bedroom is to look for water.
 Thus, make sure to keep the corners and floors free of moisture.
 If possible, use a dehumidifier to lower the level of humidity in your home.

 2. Get Rid of Other Bugs